kharioki/React-hooks-like-a-pro/README.md

 - if you need to worry about **referential equality**
 - if for any reason, creating a function is really slow

 ### useContext

 *Reminder*
 Context is for passing down props all the way down to children without having to manually pass them to every component.

+### useReducer

+- like useState, it allows you to manage state and rerender a component when state changes.

+*Why use useReducer*
+**useReducer** provides us with a better way to handle complex state.

+- it has a similar pattern to redux